eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 - etc.

 Following [Hyrum's Law](https://www.hyrumslaw.com/) loosely, given enough users, one will find ways to use the software in a way it was never imagined.
-Therefore never underestimate the creativity of brilliancy/stupidity.
+Therefore, never underestimate the creativity of brilliancy/stupidity.

 In some cases it might be necessary to instantiate an object on the heap.
 While that's not allowed in production code, it is fine in test code.
 To avoid manual memory management with new/delete, smart pointer shall be used if possible.